Honorariums/Gifts to Speakers

 Honorariums/gifts may not be paid to companies or organizations.

-- Services provided by companies or organizations must be contracted.
+- Services provided by companies or organizations shall be contracted.

 An invoice cannot be used to pay an honorarium/gift.